History of Deportivo de A Coruña: 2005/2006: Caparrós and the 'Transition Year'

 The slip of Deportivo in the Liga table towards sixth spot was followed by the always tense (Copa) match at Mestalla against Valencia where the Galicians defended their 1–0 win from the first match.
 The start of the match resembled much the Supercopa confrontation between the two sides in August 2002 when Deportivo defended a 3–0 lead and a hyper-motivated saw Ayala being sent-off in the initial phase after elbowing Depor's striker Makaay.
 This time Marchena found Arizmendi as his target and the home side were down to ten men.
 Their players and supporters got even more heated up, but still Valencia scored the first goal of the match near the break.
 However, quickly after it one of the referee's assistants was hit with a coin coming from the crowd and the match was suspended for that night.
 Another chapter in the rivalry between Deportivo and Valencia, dating back to 1994, had opened.
 The RFEF, the Spanish, rather quickly decided that the match had to be continued, in an empty Mestalla, where it had stopped.
 But Deportivo president Lendoiro appealed to that decision at the Consejo Superior de Deportes (CSD).

-That same week strong rumours appeared about a move of Víctor Sánchez, who hadn't finished a Liga match until then, to Liverpool FC.
+That same week strong rumours appeared about a move of Víctor Sánchez, who had not finished a Liga match until then, to Liverpool FC.
 It was a choice for Deportivo to still get some money now, because Víctor's contract was going to run out a few months later (like the contracts of Molina and César Martín), or to use the winger for the final part of the season.
 In the Liga itself, a win at Atlético was Depor's aim to make it five in a row in away matches (which would mean a record in Depor's history).
 Until then it had been a weird season with Deportivo only taking fifteen points out of eleven home matches but eighteen points out of nine away matches.
 However, one way or the other, the Galicians were heading towards qualification for European football and had a good chance of reaching the next phase in the Copa del Rey.